-Data Analysis and Neuroinformatics
+Advanced Neural Data Analysis and Neuroinformatics

 ANDA-NI

-research data management and
+An interactive school for research data management and

-electrophysiological data analysis
+data analysis in electrophysiology

 Image: Denker, M., Grün, S., Wachtler, T., Scherberger, H., 2021.
 Neuroforum 27, 27–34. https://doi.org/10.1515/nf-2020-0041